LuceleneL/portSentencer/README.md

 Another option available in this program is to provide a limit for the number of characters in each sentence.

 ## Usage example
-`portSent -o sents.txt -r -l 2048 text1.txt text2.txt`
+`python3 portSent -o sents.txt -r -l 2048 text1.txt text2.txt`

 This command fetch the input from files `text1.txt` and `text2.txt`, it performs the substitution of non standard characters (`-r`) and sets a limit of 2048 characters per sentence (`-l 2048`), saving the produced sentences in the file `sents.txt` (`-o sents.txt`).